open-risk/concentrationMetrics/DESCRIPTION.rst

 The concentrationMetrics Library
 ================================

-ConcentrationMetrics is an MIT-licensed `Python <http://www.python.org>`_ package aimed at becoming a reference implementation of indexes used in the analysis of concentration, inequality and diversity measures.
+concentrationMetrics is an MIT-licensed `Python <http://www.python.org>`_ package aimed at becoming a reference implementation of indexes used in the analysis of concentration, inequality and diversity measures.

 Overview of Main Features
 =========================